 Global Themes

 Global Themes provide a central place to change colors throughout the shader.
-When configured, you can set any Color property in the Material to use a Theme Color as defined by the user.
+When configured, you can set any Color properties across the Material to instead use your defined Theme Color.

 Usage in the Shader